 - Bleeding at the site of bite or the punctured skin.

 - Excessive bites from Pulex Irritans can lead to anemia in the host.

 - Allergic dermatitis and pruritis are secondary skin infections that can occur due to the bites of Pulex Irritans.
 Scratching the site repeatedly can also lead to pus filled blisters that may require antibiotics or steroids for healing.

 - Human fleas are also capable of carrying diseases such as the plague, murine typhus and Rickettsiosis.

 Treating bites of human fleas

 Most common cases of flea bites resolve on their own.
 It is important to not scratch the bitten area as this can lead to infections.

 - Soothing lotions and creams containing calendula, calamine, or Aloe Vera etc. may be applied to reduce itchiness, pain and alleviate swelling.

 - Applying an over-the-counter mild steroidal cream can help reduce swelling and pain.

-- Tea tree essential oil can be applied on the bite site to prevent infections.
+- Antibacterial essential oils can be applied to the bite site to prevent infections.

 - Taking an antihistamine pill or syrup can help relieve itching associated with human flea bites.

 - An effective homemade remedy for human flea bites consists of a paste made from baking soda and water.
 This can be directly applied to the bites to prevent itching and swelling.

 Getting rid of human fleas

 Pulex Irritans fleas are commonly found in schools, offices, and other residential areas in the United States, even in the absence of pets.
 If you suspect an infestation of human fleas, it is vital that you treat the surroundings with effective flea control products or contact a professional pest control company as soon as you discover the problem.

 Today, there is a wide range of flea exterminating products available in the form of powders, sprays, flea bombs etc. It is sensible to choose one that targets not only the adult human fleas, but their larvae and eggs as well.